Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: The T2F model architecture

-where $\text{LayerNorm}$ normalizes each token's feature vector across the embedding dimension by computing its mean and variance.
-The final output of the ViT encoder is a tensor $x_{\text{ViT}}\in\mathbb{R}^{l_t \times d_e}$, which represents a latent embedding of the input sequence.
+where $\text{LayerNorm}$ normalises each token's feature vector across the embedding dimension by computing its mean and variance.
+The final output of the ViT encoder is a tensor, $x_{\text{ViT}}\in\mathbb{R}^{l_t \times d_e}$, which represents a latent embedding of the input sequence.
 This latent representation is a learned feature with no explicit physical meaning.
-For further details of the Vision Transformer, we refer to \cite{dosovitskiy2021vit}.
+For further details of the ViT, we refer the reader to \cite{dosovitskiy2021vit}.

-(iii) Convolutional Neural Network decoder.
+(iii) Convolutional neural network decoder.